SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 This target is interpreted to cover research about export subsidies (and equivalents) for agricultural/food exports, and trade restrictions and distortions for world agricultural/food markets.
 A WTO agricultural export subsidy fact sheet (<a id="WTOexport">[Information and External Relations Division of the WTO Secretariat, n.d.](#f13)</a>) was used as a source of terms, where food aid is also a factor.

 This query consists of 2 phrases.
+Note that these phrases do not contain an action element as it was considered too difficult/restrictive.

 #### Phrase 1: